Putin meeting with Italy business elite to go ahead despite Ukraine | Headlines

 The United States and the European Union have threatened economic sanctions in case of any invasion by Moscow and Western leaders say unity is paramount, though differences have emerged over how best to respond.
 Italian Prime Minister Mario Draghi has previously said the EU has little leverage with Russia over Ukraine, but needs to keep talking to Putin to calm tensions.

-The meeting on Wednesday, involving 20-25 companies, was organised by the Italy-Russia chamber of commerce (CCIR) and the Italian-Russian business committee chaired by Marco Tronchetti Provera, head of tyre group Pirelli.
+The meeting on Wednesday, involving 20 to 25 companies, was organised by the Italy-Russia chamber of commerce (CCIR) and the Italian-Russian business committee chaired by Marco Tronchetti Provera, head of tyre group Pirelli.
 In a statement on Jan.
-17 announcing the meeting CCIR president Vincenzo Trani warned of anti-Russian rhetoric at this particular moment.
+17 announcing the meeting, CCIR president Vincenzo Trani warned of anti-Russian rhetoric at this particular moment.
 "For us it is crucial the economic-business dialogue between Italy and Russia be stimulated."

+Other Italian companies participating in the meeting include Saipem, Maire Tecnimont, Barilla and Generali, according to the sources, adding that many companies would be represented by their chairmen.
+Energy group Eni was on the list but late on Tuesday a spokesman said "Eni will not attend the meeting".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)